Needed Improvements to UPC Greywater Law

 over the US and the world.

-Here's a list of needed improvements, excerpted from the Builder's Greywater Guide, which also includes the full text of the law with annotations directly in the text describing the implications of each section.
+Here's a list of needed improvements, excerpted from our book the Builder's Greywater Guide, which also includes the full text of the law with annotations directly in the text describing the implications of each section.

 Please help distribute this information as widely as possible.

 California is about to revise their greywater law as a consequence of the recent passage of Assembly Bill 313.
 This is an important opportunity to update this groundbreaking legislation.
 The current law, by mandating design specifics which eliminate every theoretical vestige of risk in every scenario, has greatly increased the public health threat from greywater systems.
 Santa Barbara, for example has issued approximately 10 permits for greywater systems since greywater was legalized in 1989b12.
 This is in an area with 200,000 people, as many as 40% of whom were using greywater in the last drought!b13 So many requirements are obviously overkill that the entire law, including some very sensible provisions, is dismissed as a source of design guidance.
 A more reasonable regulatory stance would lead to greater participation and a reduction in risk from the perpetuation of unregulated systems.
 As California's law is being taken as a model for other states and countries this is all the more vital.